eitcom/pyEIT/Readme.md

 ## 5. Cite our work.

-If you find `pyEIT` useful, please cite our work !
+If you find `pyEIT` useful, please cite our work!

 ```bibtex
 @inproceedings{liu2016pyeit,